klaudiawolinska/klaudiawolinska.github.io/_posts/2019-08-06-python_strings_regex.markdown

 <br>
 Congratulations on reaching the end of this post!
 Regex can be extremely difficult but they're also a very powerful tool.

+You can find a Jupyter Notebook with all examples from this post [here](https://github.com/klaudiaszpyrka/klaudiaszpyrka.github.io/blob/main/assets/notebooks/2019-08-06-python_strings_regex.ipynb).